Progress your career at sea as a maritime engineer.

 Throughout the course, you will gain skills in:

-- wishing to become employed in the maritime industry as a MED 2 or attain your Engineering ticket to enhance promotion in the sector.
+- You are wishing to become employed in the maritime industry as a MED 2 or attain your Engineering ticket to enhance promotion in the sector.

 -